cbmr-data/cbmr-data.github.io/README.md

 ### Automatically rebuild documentation

-The `sphinx-autobuild` command can be used to automatically rebuild the documentation when you make changes:
+The `sphinx-autobuild` command can be used to automatically rebuild the documentation when you make changes.
+If [uv](https://docs.astral.sh/uv/) is installed, then simply run `make` in the documentation root to run `sphinx-autobuild` in an ephemeral virtual environment.

+Alternatively, requirements can be installed and run as follows:

 ```console
 pip install --user sphinx-autobuild furo==2024.1.29